Asiakastieto Group Oyj: Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

 investors.asiakastieto.fi

 Asiakastieto Group is one of the leading providers of digital business and consumer information services in the Nordic countries.
 The Group's products and services are primarily used for risk management, finance and administration, decision-making and sales and marketing purposes.
 We are operating in Sweden under the brand UC and in Finland under the brand Suomen Asiakastieto.
-At the end of 2017, the Group had around 70 000 corporate customers as well as consumers.
 The Group serves several industries, the largest ones including finance and banking as well as wholesale and retail sectors and expert service companies.
-In 2017, the Group's net sales totaled EUR 131 million and it had approximately 500 employees.
 Asiakastieto Group is listed on Nasdaq Helsinki with the ticker ATG1V.
 More information about Asiakastieto Group is available at www.asiakastieto.fi (http://www.asiakastieto.fi) and UC.se.

 The issuer of this announcement warrants that they are solely responsible for the content, accuracy and originality of the information contained therein.